Namhail Nangmo records fastest goal in Ice Hockey League history - www.lokmattimes.com

 Namhail Nangmo records fastest goal in Ice Hockey League history

-Leh (Ladakh) [India], January 6 : Namhail Nangmo created history on Monday by scoring the fastest goal ever recorded ...
+Leh (Ladakh) [India], January 8 : Namhail Nangmo created history today by scoring the fastest goal ever recorded in ...

-With both the teams battling hard to break the deadlock, the game unfolded cautiously in the opening minutes.
+With both teams battling hard to break the deadlock, the opening minutes of the game unfolded cautiously.
 However, Humas Warriors' Zahit Ali found a breakthrough with a precise wrist shot just two minutes before the end of the first period.
 Moments later, Issa Mohd doubled the lead with a last-second strike, leaving the Warriors ahead 2-0 at the break.

 The second period saw the Warriors take full control of the game.
 Zahit Ali scored again in the 22nd minute, securing his brace and extending the lead to 3-0.
 The momentum continued with Nasoor-ud-din and Issa Mohd each adding a goal in the 28th and 35th minutes, respectively.
 The Warriors' offense was relentless, and their defense remained impenetrable, ending the second period with an imposing 5-0 lead.

-Building on their momentum from the opening day, defending champions Kang Sings delivered another commanding performance in the second game of the Ice Hockey League, defeating Changla Blasters 4-1.
-The Kang Sings started aggressively, with Stanzin Lotos netting the first goal in the 6th minute, assisted by Stanzin Angchok.
+Building on their momentum from the opening day, defending champions Kang Sings delivered another commanding performance in the second game of the league, defeating Changla Blasters 4-1.
+Kang Sings started aggressively, with Stanzin Lotos netting the first goal in the 6th minute, assisted by Stanzin Angchok.
 In the 13th minute, Tashi Tsewang doubled the lead with a clinical finish, thanks to a brilliant assist by Lotos.

 The second period shifted into a defensive battle, with both teams missing opportunities to score.
 The only notable incidents were two penaltiesGhulam Nabi for elbowing and Stanzin for tripping in the 22nd minute.
 Despite the heightened intensity, the score remained unchanged at 2-0 as the period ended.

 The final period saw a surge in intensity as both teams adopted an aggressive approach.
 Changla Blasters sparked hope for a comeback in the 52nd minute when Tunstup scored a precise wrist shot from the left corner.
-However, the Kang Sings quickly regained control, with Mushtaq Ahmed and Tashi Tsewang scoring back-to-back goals in the 54th and 55th minutes, effectively sealing the game.
-With the game slipping out of Blasters' control, the defending champions showcased their all-around dominance, cruising to a 4-1 victory, while maintaining their perfect start to the season.
+However, Kang Sings quickly regained control, with Mushtaq Ahmed and Tashi Tsewang scoring back-to-back goals in the 54th and 55th minutes, effectively sealing the game.
+The defending champions showcased their all-around dominance, cruising to a 4-1 victory and maintaining their perfect start to the season.

 The second period saw heightened defensive efforts from both teams.
 Despite numerous scoring opportunities, exceptional goaltending on both sides kept the score unchanged, with Maryul Spamo maintaining their 2-0 advantage.